-Please note that our absentee office will also be open Saturday, October 29, and Saturday, November 5, from 8:30 am to 12:30 pm.
+Please note that our absentee office will also be open the following Saturdays: October 15, October 22, October 29 and November 5, from 8:30 am to 12:30 pm.

 - I.D. needed to vote (choose one from list) – Click HERE to display list of I.D. requirements

 For more information, contact:

 JCEB Offices – 215 N. Liberty, Independence, MO 64050 | (816) 325-4600

 Absentee Voting by Mail:

 Overseas Citizens and Military – Click HERE for special instructions.

 In order to receive an absentee ballot by mail you MUST send in a written request.
 Exceptions:

 - A parent may request a ballot be mailed to their child or vice versa but the request is required to be made in person at our office